andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 }
 ```

 Make sure to replace the `organization` and `workspaces` values with your organization and workspace name from Terraform Cloud.
-Now you can run `terraform` locally or via CI/CD to trigger runs on Terraform Cloud.

-Locally, run `terraform login` to connect the CLI with your Terraform Cloud account, and `terraform init` after that to set up Terraform Cloud.
+In your terminal, run `terraform login` to connect the CLI with your Terraform Cloud account, and `terraform init` after that to set up Terraform Cloud.

 ## Provisioning infrastructure